Bettina Aptheker: Marriage and family

-About her father
+Memoir and abuse by father

 In her memoir, Intimate Politics, (2006), she wrote about growing up in a leftist household, as what was called a "Red Diaper Baby."
 She was strongly influenced in her activism by that of her parents.
 She also commented on her father's scholarship.
 In addition to his commitment to the cause of justice for African Americans, she believed her father celebrated black resistance under slavery as an attempt "to compensate for his deep shame about the way, he believed, the Jews had acted during the Holocaust."

 Her memoir reported that her father had sexually molested her from when she was 3 to age 13.
 In an opinion column written after her book was reviewed, Aptheker said she had earlier kept silent to shield her family.
 Memories began to arise in 1999, after her mother's death and when she began writing the memoir.
 When her father asked, "Did I ever hurt you as a child?," she responded "yes" and explained the emotional effects of his treatment.
 He expressed anguish and sorrow, and they eventually reconciled.
 With counseling, she found she had suffered dissociation when young, as at the time her family was under great stress during the McCarthy years.
 Bettina Aptheker stressed her compassion for her father.

 Her assertion generated considerable controversy in the academic community because of her father's stature as a scholar and Communist.
 Numerous letters were published in The Chronicle of Higher Education, which had reviewed her book, and on the History News Network of George Mason University.
 Some historians wondered how this news affected people's perceptions of Herbert Aptheker's work.
-Others questioned Bettina Aptheker's credibility, classing her account in stories of "recovered memory."
+Others questioned Bettina Aptheker's credibility, classing her account in stories of "recovered memory".
 The historian Mark Rosenzweig wrote, "the truth about Herbert and Bettina is inaccessible to us."
 The historian Jesse Lemisch wrote in his second essay about the controversy, "Shhh!
 Don't Talk about Herbert Aptheker":

 The controversy continued for months.
-In November 2007, the historian Christopher Phelps published an overview.
+In November 2007, historian Christopher Phelps published an overview in The Nation magazine.
 He included the results of an interview with Kate Miller, who had been present during Aptheker's 1999 conversation with her father about the abuse, and confirmed her account.